-The Resource Team includes a Teacher in Charge, four full time Teachers, one part-time Teacher, a Teaching Assistant Manager, a Family Support Worker, thirteen Classroom Support Assistants and two Administration Staff.
-The team works in a positive, collaborative, interdisciplinary way and employ’s a Speech and Language Therapist (1 day per week), Occupational Therapist qualified in Sensory Integration (1/2 day per week), and an Educational Psychologist (1/2 day per fortnight).
+The Resource Team includes a Teacher in Charge, four full time Teachers, Transition Officer, a Family Support Worker, thirteen Classroom Support Assistants and two Administration Staff.
+The team works in a positive, collaborative, interdisciplinary way and employs an Occupational Therapist qualified in Sensory Integration (1/2 day per week), and an Educational Psychologist (1/2 day per week).

 A true partnership with families is established from initial consultation, through transition planning into responsive daily support and communication.
 Reducing the young people’s anxiety, by working with, and supporting families using targeted interventions, social and communication programmes, sensory processing and other recognised therapeutic approaches.

 The resource team works holistically with Local Authority Education, Health and Social Care professionals and other organisations/ agencies, to further develop each pupil’s independence and life skills, providing work experience alongside academic qualifications, nationally accredited courses and onward pathways for Post 19 provisions.

 Please click on the image above to download a copy of the Newman Additional Resource report.